Aledangelo/Misp-CalderaPlugin/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
-Insert the "misp" entry in the local.yml file, in the "plugins" section:
+Insert the "misp" entry in local.yml (or default.yml) file, in the "plugins" section:
 ```
 plugins:
 - access